 The LLM also has to speak its answer, which introduces failure modes the classifier doesn’t have.
 Will it return “billing” or “Billing” or “billing/payments” or a polite refusal because the ticket mentions a credit card?
 The classifier returns one of fourteen integers.
 Always.

 There’s an obvious counter: what if you don’t have ten thousand labelled examples?
 Genuine constraint, and where LLMs shine – zero-shot or few-shot classification with a prompt is a real superpower when you’re starting from nothing.
-But the moment you’ve labelled enough data to fine-tune a small encoder, the cost-quality curve usually flips.
+But the moment you’ve labelled enough data to Fine-tuningContinuing to train an already-trained model on a smaller dataset to adapt its behaviour. a small encoder, the cost-quality curve usually flips.

 Encoder-decoder: T5, BART, FLAN